Nour-Sadek/Contacts/README.md

 # How to Run

 Download the contacts repository to your machine.
-Create a new project in IntelliJ IDEA, then move the downloaded budget repository to the src folder, then run the contacts.Main java class.
+Create a new project in IntelliJ IDEA, then move the downloaded contacts repository to the src folder and run the contacts.Main java class.